Skip to content

 $ docker build -t your-app-image:v1 .

-Docker run start, modify 172.16.0.215 to your server's internal IP address, replace 9299 with your application's port, and replace your-app with your application name, and replace your-app-image:v1 with your image name
+Docker run Startup, modify 172.16.0.215 to your server's internal IP address, replace 9299 with your application's port, replace your-app with your application name, and replace your-app-image:v1 with your image name.

 docker run -v /tmp/work:/tmp/work -e JAVA_OPTS="-javaagent:/tmp/work/dd-java-agent.jar -Ddd.service.name=your-app -Ddd.service.mapping=mysql:mysql01 -Ddd.env=dev -Ddd.agent.host=172.16.0.215 -Ddd.agent.port=9529 -Ddd.jmxfetch.statsd.host=172.16.0.215 " --name your-app -d -p 9299:9299 your-app-image:v1

-The Dockerfile should declare ARG parameters to receive parameters passed from docker-compose, as shown below:
+The Dockerfile needs to declare ARG parameters to receive parameters passed from docker-compose.
+Example:

 FROM openjdk:8u292-jdk